reproducerai/reproducerai.github.io/docs/README.md

 ---

 ### Goal
 AI papers adopt certain hyperparameters, architectural choices, or learning strategies without really explaining why they work.
-AI development is still mostly trial and error.
+AI development is still trial and error.
 I want to explore the fundamentals of AI, so we can make model design and training more deliberate, predictable, and less based on intuition or guesswork.

 ---